Submissions

 News dispatches or analyses, think pieces, trend pieces, reviews, round-ups on a subject, profiles of well-known figures, and most any other topic-driven feature.
 Also, blog posts, op-eds, and academic papers.
 Our stories are deeply researched and carefully crafted, so fast takes aren’t our thing.
 Most importantly, if an idea doesn’t have a narrative arc, it almost certainly isn’t for us.

-We will not consider a pitch that has been written, assisted, or edited using generative AI tools such as ChatGPT.
+We will not consider pitches or accept story drafts that have been written, assisted, or edited using generative AI tools such as ChatGPT.

 Words and dollars*: